 Am I a Trader or an Investor?

-One of most common questions that we are asked as advisors is whether an individual is trading or investing.
+One of most frequent questions that we are asked as advisors is whether the financial trading activity that is being carried out is trading or investing.

-In order to provide an answer to this question, it is necessary to look at the 'badges of trade' to determine whether the activity is trading or investment in nature.
-In some cases, this is quite obvious but in many cases, particularly in this industry, there is no straight answer and therefore it is necessary to delve deeper.
+In order to provide an answer to this question, we need to look at the 'badges of trade' to determine whether the activity is trading or investment in nature.
+In some cases, it’s quite obvious but, in many cases, (as is what usually happens in this industry), there is no straight answer and there are several different points that need to be considered.

-The two main badges affecting financial traders are the motive of the individual and the transactions themselves.
+The two main badges of trade affecting financial traders are the motive of the individual and the transactions themselves.

 Motives of the Individual

-Obviously both traders and investors look to make profit on each transaction that they make and so the idea that the sole motive in undertaking the transactions is relatively vague and in practice would not be solely relied upon.
+Obviously both traders and investors look to make profit on each transaction that they make so this cannot be the sole factor that is relied upon.